eNMS-automation/eNMS/docs/source/automation/servicetypes/napalm_traceroute.md

 Configuration parameters for creating this service instance:

 - All [Napalm Service Common Parameters](napalm_common.md).
-- `Destination IP`: The IP address of the device to which to send the echo packet.
+- `Destination IP`: The IP address of the device target of the traceroute.
-- `Source IP address`: Override the source IP address of the ping packet with this provided IP.
+- `Source IP address`: Override the source IP address of the traceroute with this provided IP.
 - `Timeout`: Seconds to wait before declaring timeout.
 - `ttl`: Time to Live parameter, which tells routers when to discard this packet because it has been in the network too long (too many hops).
-- `vrf`: Ping a specific virtual routing and forwarding interface.
+- `vrf`: Use the specified virtual routing and forwarding interface to issue the traceroute.